-To keep your transmitter wire/metal safe and to extend the lifespan of this item, it is advisable that you fully retract it when it is not in use.
+To keep your transmitter (Click here to learn how to connect it to your car) wire/metal safe and to extend the lifespan of this item, it is advisable that you fully retract it when it is not in use.
 So that you don’t stand a chance of bending or breaking it when it is not in use.
 For example, someone could walk past it accidentally, kick it and then bend or break it, are you with me?

 Be careful when you are retracting and extending it.
 Trying to pull it too hard may mean that you underestimate your own strength and inadvertently break the metal.
 Trying to retract it too forcibly could also damage it as well, so just take care.

 Best practice for the RC car receiver antenna

 It is advisable to keep the receiver wire from dragging on the floor.
 If you allow this to happen it may snag or pull on something while you are driving the vehicle.
 This could damage the wire, which will then stop you communicating with your vehicle.